 Transport and Communication

 • The country is served by Hamad International Airport (HIA).
-For more information on Airports see Traveller Information and Hamad International Airport in this section.
+For more information on Airports see Traveller Information in the Discovering Qatar section.

 • Metered taxis and limousines are easy to find and there is a comprehensive public transport system.

 • Qatar has a modern road system linking it with other GCC countries.

 • The Doha Metro is fully operational, including three out of the four lines (Red, Gold and Green) and 37 stations.
 The future phases involve the introduction of an additional line (Blue) and the expansion of the existing ones, with more than 60 additional stations and the first expansion to be completed by 2026.
 Lusail Tram has started operations into Lusail City – connect at Legtaifiya from Doha Metro to Lusail Tram.
 See more in Getting Around Qatar in this section.

 • The telecommunications system is currently being upgraded to an entirely fibre-optic network.